Paper Tips: How to Choose the Right Paper

 Create a special interest even with a one-color print job.
 Don’t shy away from trying something new, like unusually textured or specialty papers that already are a trend in Europe and are gaining more and more popularity here.
 The new generation of production techniques make it easier to convert, print and finish these sheets.

 Don’t be stuck with the same 6 papers over and over again.
-At PaperSpecs our online paper database features more then 3,500 papers — why would you want to limit yourself?
+At PaperSpecs our online paper database features more than 3,500 papers—why would you want to limit yourself?

 4. Color and Brightness